 Being a small borough, Confluence does not have a public transit system used by locals to get to and from work.

-The education level of Confluence citizens is a little higher than the average for US cities and towns: 23.29% of adults in Confluence have at least a bachelor's degree.
+The citizens of Confluence are slightly better educated than the national average of 21.84% for all cities and towns, with 23.29% of adults in Confluence having a bachelor's degree or advanced degree.

 The per capita income in Confluence in 2022 was $36,679, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $146,716 for a family of four.
 However, Confluence contains both very wealthy and poor people as well.